lewagon/html-css-challenges/05-profile-dashboard/README.md

 ## Background & Objectives

 Create a nice profile dashboard by inserting your infos box into a nice 2D layout.
-You'll have to use most standard CSS positioning techniques.
+You'll have to use most standard CSS positionning techniques.

 ## Specs